1920s technology for protecting oil and natural gas wells, and the environment.

-Inventing a Service Company
+Inventing a Cement Service Company

-“Most wells were doing well, they reasoned, without the new-fangled technology and there was, in the back of their minds, the question of possible well damage resulting from cementing,” explains Bill Pike.
-“For Halliburton, it was to be an uphill struggle to normalize the practice of cementing a well,” he adds.
+“Most wells were doing well, they reasoned, without the new-fangled technology and there was, in the back of their minds, the question of possible well damage resulting from cementing,” explained Bill Pike in a 2007 article.
+“For Halliburton, it was to be an uphill struggle to normalize the practice of cementing a well.”